 The 4Runner offers similar levels of headroom compared to its slightly larger unibody sibling.
 39.3 in the front and 38.6 inches in the rear to be precise.
 But due to the body on frame construction, the legroom in the middle row is considerably lower at 32.9 inches even if it does manage to claw back some space in the third row which offers two inches more legroom than the Highlander.

-Bottom Line: Even though both machines share much in terms of exterior dimensions, the Highlander is much more spacious than the 4Runner for humans in just about every measure.
+Bottom Line: The Toyota Highlander is bigger than the 4Runner and much more spacious for humans in just about every measure.
 The main reason for this is down to the way they are constructed.
 Where the Highlander has a unibody construction, the 4Runner is a body on frame.
 This means, where the frame is a part of the car on the Highlander, the 4Runner sits on top of its frame which automatically results in a smaller available space for the cabin.

 Highlander: Behind its third-row seat, this family hauler offers 16.0 cubic feet of volume for your gear.
 With those chairs folded, capacity increases to 48.4 cu-ft.
 If you choose to turn the Highlander into a two-seat conveyance, 84.3 cubic feet of cargo space is revealed.